On Out-of-Distribution Detection for Audio with Deep Nearest Neighbors: Approach

 Given a pre-trained classification model $f_{\theta}(x): \mathcal{X} \longrightarrow \mathbb{R}^{|\mathcal{Y}|}$, we extract normalized representations (features or embeddings) $z = \frac{\psi(x)}{|| \psi(x) ||_{2}}$ from penultimate layer of the model, where $\psi$ can be seen as a feature extractor.
 With $\mathcal{Z}_{m} = (z_1, \ldots, z_n)$ be the embedding vectors from an ID training set and $z^{*}$ be an embedding for a test sample.
 We compute Euclidean distance of test input $||z_{i} - z^{*} ||_{2}$ with each example in $\mathcal{Z}_{m}$ and reorder element in $\mathcal{Z}_{m}$ based on increasing distance.
 Finally, we use a decision function from~\cite{sun2022out} to check if sample is OOD as: $\mathcal{H}(z^{*}, k) = \mathbf{1}\{-d_k(z^{*}) \geq \gamma\}$, where, $d_{k} = ||z_{k} - z^{*}||_{2}$ denotes distance to $\textit{k}$-th nearest neighbor and $\mathbf{1}\{\cdot\}$ is an indicator function.
 In practice, the threshold $\gamma$ can be chosen to correctly classify a large percentage (e.g., $95\%$) of ID samples.
 It is important to note that picking the optimal value of $\gamma$ does not depend on OOD data.

 There are several advantages of using deep nearest neighbor over other methods for out-of-distribution detection.
 First, it is scalable and can be used with large data sets using an efficient similarity search library, such as Faiss~\cite{johnson2019billion}.
-Second, it does not require any assumptions about the distribution of the data, making it highly flexible.
-Third, it is easy to use as it does not require access to out-of-distribution data for defining threshold.
-Finally, it is model-agnostic in the sense that we can use it with a variety of neural network architectures and different training regimes (i.e., both supervised and unsupervised).
-Furthermore, the features $\mathcal{Z}_{m}$ from the training set are only needed to be extracted once for efficiently computing the distance to test samples.
+Second, it is easy to use as it does not require access to out-of-distribution data for defining threshold.
+Third, it is model-agnostic in the sense that we can use it with a variety of neural network architectures and different training regimes (i.e., both supervised and unsupervised).
+Finally, it also offers an interpretability into the process of identifying OOD samples by letting human operator listen to the $k$ closest training samples to the test one.